 Cut CC, leaving an 8-inch tail.

 Thread tail onto tapestry needle and thread needle through remaining 4 stitches.
-Pull tight and bring tail to inside of stocking and weave it in.
+Pull tight and bring tail to inside of stocking to weave in.

 Hanging Loop